iceniveth/iceniveth/README.md

 ken11zer01@gmail.com\
 https://medium.com/@ken11zer01

+### Skills

+#### Current

+- Elixir / Phoenix
+- NodeJS / Typescript
+- ReactJS, ViteJS
+- Docker
+- Postgresql
+- Caddy
+- Namecheap
+- JIRA / Bitbucket
+- Git
+- AWS (EC2, ECS, S3, CloudFront)
+- Sentry.io
+- Mandrill

+#### Used to

+- GitLab (Issues, CI, Feature Flags)
+- Firebase
+- VueJs
+- MySQL, MSSQL, MongoDB
+- Python, C# / VB.NET, PHP
+- Windows Form, ASP.NET Core, Entity Framework Core
+- TestCafe, Cypress
+- Snyk

 ### Experiences

 #### Apr 2019 - Present - Lead Software Developer - StackTrek Enterprise Inc.

-- Involved in the fullcyle of product planning, developing, test, and customer feedbacks.
+- Involved in the full cycle of product planning, development, testing, and customer feedback.
 - Developing apps with Create React App, NextJS, Vite, Typescript, Elixir Pheonix (REST API), and PostgreSQL.
 - Simplified application dependencies and deployment with Docker.
 - Used AWS services: EC2, ECS, CloudFront, Lambda, and S3.
 - Improved the CI/CD process with GitLab CI, Bitbucket Pipelines, and internal apps.
-- Lead project development and provide guidances on teammates.
+- Lead project development and provide guidance to teammates.
 - Does code reviews for most merge requests.
 - Practice test-driven development with tools: Jest, ExUnit, TestCafe, and Cypress.
 - Managed production Linux servers with Caddy/Nginx web server and Namecheap/Cpanel.
-- Tracks customer feedbacks from Hotjar and monitor errors via Sentry.io.
+- Tracks customer feedbacks from Hotjar and monitors errors via Sentry.io.
 - Integrate payment gateway with Paymongo and Bux.ph
 - Applies feature flagging when releasing new features via GitLab.

-#### Jun 2016 - Feb 2019 - Junior Software Develoepr - CPRS Technologies
+#### Jun 2016 - Feb 2019 - Junior Software Developer - CPRS Technologies

-- Developed a single page application for Electronic Medical Record System for Ophthalmologist.
+- Developed a single-page application for Electronic Medical Record System for Ophthalmologist.
 Implemented using Vue with Vuetify and hosted on Firebase.
 - Collaborate with clients to gather their requirements, then plan out the structure of the desired system.
-- Provided on call support to clients when issues encountered and remotely access via Team Viewer.
+- Provided on-call support to clients when issues were encountered and remotely accessed via Team Viewer.
 - Used Azure Pipelines for issue tracking, continuous build, and deployment.
 - Wrote MSSQL stored procedures for performing CRUD operations.
 - Created reporting functionality through SAP Crystal Report, MSWord, and CSV.
-- Developed a desktop application that extracts sale transaction amounts from text files, scanned images, and emails which then be imports it to the database for auditing.
+- Developed a desktop application that extracts sale transaction amounts from text files, scanned images, and emails which then be imported into the database for auditing.
 - Created a web application for auditors to view and search documents and emails using ASP.NET.
 - Developed an accounting application using Windows Forms and MSSQL.

 #### Feb 2016 - Jun 2016 - Internship - CPRS Technologies

-- Developed an application which integrates with Google Drive API in C# for bulk downloading files.
+- Developed an application that integrates with Google Drive API in C# for bulk downloading files.
-- Assigned to develop a booking features for a hotel management system using Windows Forms and MSSQL.
+- Assigned to develop booking features for a hotel management system using Windows Forms and MSSQL.

-### Trainings and Certificates
+### Training and Certificates

 #### 2016